quicwg/ops-drafts/draft-ietf-quic-manageability.md

 {{?I-D.ietf-tsvwg-transport-encrypt}} describes use of operations, administration and management (OAM) information).
-Using network-layer approaches also has the advantage that common observation and analysis tools can be consistently used by multiple transport protocols.
+Using network-layer approaches also has the advantage that common observation and analysis tools can be consistently used by multiple transport protocols, however, these techniques are often limited to measurements within one or multiple cooperating domains.

 ## Stateful Treatment of QUIC Traffic {#sec-stateful}